ibm-cloud-docs/schematics/workspace-setup.md

 1. Open the [{{site.data.keyword.bpshort}} workspace create page](https://cloud.ibm.com/schematics/workspaces/create){: external}.
 2. Specify your template URL in the `GitHub, GitLab or Bitbucket repository URL` that hosts your Terraform configuration files.
    - Optional: Enter the Personal access token to authenticate your private Git repositories.
+   - Check **Download entire repo** option for downloading the entire repositories along with the subfolders.
+By default, this option is `checked`.
+If the option is `unchecked`, only the absolute directory path specified in the GitHub URL is downloaded to provision the resource.
    - Select the Terraform version used to configure your Terraform templates.
 For example, if your Terraform templates is created by using Terraform v1.0, select the `Terraform version` parameter as **terraform_v1.0**.
    - Click **Next**.
-3. In the Workspace details section.
+3. In the **Workspace details** section.
 Enter a name for your `workspace name`.
 The name can be up to 128 characters long and can include alphanumeric characters, spaces, dashes, and underscores.
    - Optional: Enter tags for your workspace.
 You can use the tags later to find your workspace more easily.
    - Select the `Resource group` where you want to create the workspace.
    - Select the `Location`. **Note** decide where you want to create your workspace.
 The location determines where your {{site.data.keyword.bpshort}} jobs run and your workspace data is stored.
 You can choose between a geography, such as North America, or a metro city, such as Frankfurt or London.
 If you select a geography, {{site.data.keyword.bpshort}} determines the location based on availability.
 If you select a metro city, your workspace is created in this location.
 For more information about where your data is stored, see [Where is my information stored?](/docs/schematics?topic=schematics-secure-data#pi-location).
 The location that you choose is independent from the region or regions where you want to provision your {{site.data.keyword.cloud_notm}} resources.
 Note that the console does not support all available locations.
 To create the workspace in a different location, use the [CLI](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-new) or [API](/apidocs/schematics/schematics#create-a-workspace) instead.